This post was originally published on a prior version of my blog on January 21, 2019. I have made minor stylistic revisions only.

 One portion of Damien Broderick’s definition of SF is, “[a] de-emphasis of ‘fine writing’ and characterisation.”
 (Broderick, 155) In the same vein, Milner writes that, “the binary between Literature and popular fiction is almost entirely an artifact of Literary modernism, designed to valorise form over content, and cannot be applied to SF, which, by contrast, is a genre of ideas and therefore privileges content over form.”
 (Milner, 14)

 These claims also go too far in that they attempt to push SF aesthetically out of literature entirely.
 Writing of poor form cannot be literature anymore than the category ‘cat’ could be reclassified as not belonging to animalia on the logic that meowing is “un-animalistic.”
 Either an unnatural redefinition of SF/cat is taking place, or, the proposal is a radical redefinition of literature/animalia.
 In Milner’s case, I understand his proposal to be the latter.
-He is not just attempting to classify SF with this proposal; his is attempting to redefine the boundaries of literature entirely.
+He is not just attempting to reclassify SF with this proposal; his is attempting to redefine the boundaries of literature entirely.

 The topic of “form and content” in literature is extraordinarily complex, and I could devote hundreds of hours of research to its exploration.
 Suffice it to say, both are crucial to any conception of literature.
 To relegate one or the other to lesser- or non-importance constitutes a radical re-imagining of the boundaries of literature itself.